Funding to improve your homelands house

 - electric wiring

-- new roof
+- roof repairs or extensions

-- lights and fans
+- new lights and fans

-- new floor or wall
+- new floor or walls

 - disability access